-[5-31-15] Postage is calculated based on the weight of the parcel and zone, except for First-Class Package Return Service, for which postage is based on the weight of the parcel and Critical Mail returns, for which postage is based on flat rate pricing.
-Customers must pay postage under a scan based payment program (705.23.0) and using an eVS/CAPS account.
+[1-17-16] Postage is calculated based on the weight of the parcel and zone, except for First-Class Package Return Service, for which postage is based on the weight of the parcel.
+Customers must pay postage under a scan based payment program (604.12.0) and using an eVS/CAPS account.

-[5-31-15] Priority Mail Return Service (including Critical Mail), First-Class Package Return Service and Ground Return Service provide return service options to customers who meet the applicable standards in 3.0.
+[1-17-16] Priority Mail Return Service, First-Class Package Return Service, and Ground Return Service provide return service options to customers who meet the applicable standards in 3.0.
 Except for restricted material described in Publication 52, any mailable matter may be mailed using any of the USPS Return Service options.
-Any content that constitutes First-Class Mail matter may only be mailed using Priority Mail Return Service or using First-Class Package Return Service at Commercial Plus prices.
+Any content that constitutes First-Class Mail matter may only be mailed using Priority Mail Return Service.

 USPS Return Service labels must meet the standards in the Parcel Labeling Guide available on RIBBS.
 USPS Return Services standard label sizes are 3 inches by 6 inches, 4 inches by 4 inches, or 4 inches by 6 inches must be certified by the USPS for use prior to distribution.
 All other label sizes require written approval from the National Customer Support Center (NCSC).
 The label must include an Intelligent Mail package barcode, accommodate all required , be legible, and be prepared in accordance with 708.5.0 and Publication 205 at https://ribbs/evs/documents/tech_guides/pubs/Pub205.PDF.
 Permit holders or their agents may distribute approved USPS Return Servicelabels and instructions by means listed under 3.5.4.
 Permit holders or their agents must provide written instructions to the label end-user (mailer) as under 3.5.5.
 The label used for USPS Returns must meet the standards in the Parcel Labeling Guide available on RIBBS.

-[5-31-15] Ground Return Service provides ground transportation for mailpieces containing mailable matter weighing no more than 70 pounds and meeting the content standards in 153.3.0.
-Ground Return Service assumes the handing and transportation and service objectives for delivery of Standard Post.
+Ground Return Service provides ground transportation for mailpieces containing mailable matter weighing no more than 70 pounds and meeting the content standards in 153.3.0.
+Ground Return Service assumes the handing and transportation and service objectives for delivery of USPS Retail Ground.

 4.1 Prices and Fees